 The CPC is never constant; this should tell you that click does not matter all the time.
-You can’t say, “this is what I will earn for each clicks today.”
+You can’t say, “this is what I will earn for each click today.”
 In most cases, when your click is fast rising than usual, the CPC starts dropping.

 When Clicks are not increasing the CPC tends to increase, because there is an increase in page views.
-It should happen so that the CPC multiplication with the Clicks will equate the estimated earnings.
+It should happen so that the CPC multiplication with the Clicks will equate to the estimated earnings.

 This is why you may find your CPC as high as $2.00 in the early hours of the morning, and before the evening it drops to $0.20.

-You may be paid $0.15 for a click on webpage a from country X, and be paid up to $2 for the same page when clicked from country Y. This kind of variation is very common because of the advertiser country target.
+You may be paid $0.15 for a click on a webpage from country X, and be paid up to $2 for the same page when clicked from country Y. This kind of variation is very common because of the advertiser country target.

 For instance, a webpage with insurance ads when visited and clicked in the United States will attract a very CPC.
 The same ads may appear in Nigeria on the same webpage, but the CPC will be very low.